1x09lol/JonarchyMod/README.md

 <img width="235" height="235" alt="jobnarchyispeak" src="https://github.com/user-attachments/assets/2304217a-e7a9-48e3-8e47-b873052cca8b" />

-ServerUnblocker is a Fabric client-side mod made for players who want an easy way to connect to `Jonarchy.com` if Minecraft's blocked-server system prevents the server from appearing or being joined normally.
+JonarchyMod is a Fabric client-side mod made for players who want an easy way to connect to `Jonarchy.com` if Minecraft's blocked-server system prevents the server from appearing or being joined normally.

 The mod was created as a fallback in case Mojang blocks `Jonarchy.com` for any reason.
 Once installed, it bypasses the client-side blocked-server check and can automatically add `Jonarchy.com` to your multiplayer server list.